Ahm3dAlAli/Graph-Coloring-Problem/README.md

 <a name="introduction"></a>

 ### 🚀 Introduction
-The aim of this project is to develop an algorithm that can effectively solve the Graph Coloring Problem.
-The solution approach involves formulating the problem in several ways and optimizing the resulting mathematical model using various formulations such as MIP, QCP, LP, and SDP.
+The aim of this project is to carry a computational analysis of the affect of binary refrmoulations of constraint on SDP Relaxation.
+The solution approach involves formulating the problem in several ways and optimizing the resulting mathematical model using various formulations.

 <a name="features"></a>